HolyBlackCat/better_braces/README.md

 ## The problem

-`std::initializer_list` stores `const` elements, so the elements can't be moved from it, so none of the constructors accepting `std::initializer_list` work with non-copyable types.
+`std::initializer_list` stores `const` elements, so the elements can't be moved from it.
+This causes unnecessary copying, and disables `std::initializer_list` constructors for non-copyable element types.

 For example, this doesn't work, since `unique_ptr` is non-copyable: